libnumafly/Shellbot/README.md

 ### Usage

-Mention to bot with codeblock-quoted command
+Mention to bot with command. codeblock-quoted are optional. \
 example:
 @shellbot#0001 ```echo Hello world!```